Memoranda Of Understanding (MOU)

 A Memorandum of Understanding (MOU) is a collaborative agreement between two entities, in our case between Virginia Tech and another entity such as another university, a non-governmental organization (NGO) or a private sector organization to cooperate on specific tasks or issues.
 Virginia Tech has approximately 160 MOUs with organizations around the world, covering student exchange agreements as well as collaborative research ventures.
 While VT maintains a template for this process, individual departments or programs are encouraged to add or delete relevant details to assist in clarifying the partnership.

-To initiate an MOU, use the template below to create a draft document.
-Next, upload a draft of the MOU template with relevant edits into the MOU approval system at: https://mou.iss.vt.edu/.
-Please send an email to email@example.com to request access to the system.
+To initiate an MOU, use the template below to create a cover sheet.
+Next, upload a draft of the MOU template with relevant edits into the MOU system at: https://mou.gss.vt.edu/.
+Please send an email to firstname.lastname@example.org to request access to the system.

 At each step, as revisions are required, the initiator can “check out” the older draft and then “check in” a newer version.